PennyLaneAI/pennylane/doc/API/overview.rst

 * :meth:`~.Device.apply`: This accepts an operation name (as a string), the wires (subsystems) to apply the operation to, and the parameters for the operation, and should apply the resulting operation to given wires of the device.

-* :meth:`~.Device.expval`: This accepts an observable name (as a string), the wires (subsystems) to measure, and the parameters for observable.
+* :meth:`~.Device.expval`: This accepts an observable name (as a string), the wires (subsystems) to measure, and the parameters for the observable.
 It is expected to return the resulting expectation value from the device.

-* :meth:`~.Device.var`: This accepts an observable name (as a string), the wires (subsystems) to measure, and the parameters for observable.
+* :meth:`~.Device.var`: This accepts an observable name (as a string), the wires (subsystems) to measure, and the parameters for the observable.
 It is expected to return the resulting variance of the measured observable value from the device.

   .. note:: Currently, PennyLane only supports measurements that return a scalar value.